 During the last seasons, we continued to expose substantial remains from this impressive destruction level.
 In addition, other archaeological levels, relating to periods before and after the destruction level were discovered, once again indicating the high potential and importance of the future excavations.
 We know have an almost complete stratigraphic sequence spanning the Late Bronze Age II (13th cent.
 BCE) until the late Iron Age II (ca. Late 8th cent.
 BCE), and, in addition, levels from the Early Bronze Age III (ca. 2800-2200 BCE).
-Among the exciting finds from the 2008 season, we can note the discovery of one of the earliest donkey burials in the Near East (Early Bronze Age) – and two more donkey burials found in the 2016 season, impressive fortifications from the Early and Middle Bronze Ages, two structures of apparent cultic function from the Iron Age I and Iron Age IIA, and numerous well-preserved finds of the Canaanite, Philistine, and Israelite cultures.
+Among the exciting finds from the 2008 season, we can note the discovery of one of the earliest donkey burials in the Near East (Early Bronze Age) – and more donkey burials were found in the 2016-2017 seasons, impressive fortifications from the Early and Middle Bronze Ages, two structures of apparent cultic function from the Iron Age I and Iron Age IIA, and numerous well-preserved finds of the Canaanite, Philistine, and Israelite cultures.
 One of the most exciting discoveries in the 2008 season was the extremely well-preserved finds in the lower city, destroyed in the late 9th century BCE.
 In 2011, a large stone altar, reminiscent of the biblical altar described in Exodus 30 was discovered in the lower city.
-In 2015 and 2016, large scale fortifications were found in the lower city, dating to the Iron Age I and IIA.
+In the 2015-2017 seasons, large scale fortifications were found in the lower city, dating to the Iron Age I and IIA.

 All the above promises to give us an exciting season of fieldwork, in which cutting-edge science, enriching experiences, and thrilling new discoveries will be combined.
 We are sure that all of us, staff, volunteers and students, from Israel and abroad, will enjoy a most fulfilling summer!